Fox-Studios-Scratch/2d-game/overview.md

-# 2D Shooter Game Overview
+# Fox's 2D Shooter Game Overview

 ## Introduction
 This is a simple 2D shooter game implemented in JavaScript, utilizing the HTML5 canvas element.
 The game allows players to control a player character, shoot bullets, and eliminate enemies to score points.
 The code is designed to run directly in a web browser.